zsmel/zsmel/README.md

 ## 🌷About Me

+Driven by a constant search for new knowledge and challenges, I've found in technology a way not only to develop, learn, and grow professionally, but also to create positive impacts in the world and contribute to an increasingly sustainable and inclusive society.

 • Computer Science student at Universidade Paulista - UNIP

 • Currently studying _**frontend development**_

-I'm driven by a constant search for new knowledge and challenges, and I've found in technology a way not only to develop, learn, and grow professionally, but also to create positive impacts in the world and contribute to an increasingly sustainable and inclusive society.

 ## 🌷Habilities